Activities of Canadian Multinational Enterprises Abroad

 Target population

-The universe for this survey is comprised of foreign affiliates abroad that are majority-owned (i.e. more than 50% of the voting shares) by a business that resides in Canada.
+The universe for this program is comprised of foreign affiliates abroad that are majority-owned (i.e. more than 50% of the voting shares) by a business that resides in Canada.

 In order to be consistent with the international practice for measuring foreign affiliate trade statistics, only the data for majority-owned foreign affiliates (MOFAs) are included.
 Sales and employment figures of MOFAs are fully attributed; there is no adjustment for less than 100% ownership.